top of page

 However, the Executive Council or the Secretariat, may call for an Extraordinary Assembly when necessary:

-1. Upon the request of the simple majority of the regular members of the Alliance.
+1. Upon the request of the simple majority of the regular members of the Alliance, or when global circumstances prevent the convening of the International Assembly

 2. Such meeting shall be held within twelve (12) weeks after the receipt of the request, unless the request is accompanied by a later suggested date, or